By John Turney

 41. Bryan Barker, 1990-05

-Solid, steady, usually error-free.
+Solid, steady, and usually error-free.
 Nothing spectacular, likely should have been 1990s All-Decade punter or at least considered.
 All-Pro in 1997.

 42. Mitch Berger, 1994-09